Yvette Cooper: Home Secretary (2024–2025)

 Following Labour's victory in the general election, Cooper was appointed home secretary by Starmer in his government on 5 July.
 On 7 July, after Starmer confirmed that the Rwanda asylum plan had been scrapped, Cooper announced that the Border Security Command would be established in order to help reduce small boat crossings across the English channel.

 Following the 2024 Southport stabbings, in which three young girls were killed, Cooper stated that she was concerned by the incident and described the emergency services' response as courageous.
 Cooper additionally visited Southport the following morning to lay flowers and meet officials and community leaders.
 Starmer also visited the same day and laid flowers at the scene, and was heckled by some members of the public.
 Cooper later condemned the riots across England and Northern Ireland following the stabbing.
 After Axel Rudakubana's guilty plea on 20 January 2025, Cooper announced a public inquiry, stating that the victims' families "needed answers about what had happened leading up to the attack".
-This was followed by Starmer's promise to overhaul terrorism laws to reflect the type of non-ideological killings characterised by individuals like Rudakubana, stressing the threat from “acts of extreme violence perpetrated by loners, misfits, young men in their bedroom, accessing all manner of material online, desperate for notoriety, sometimes inspired by traditional terrorist groups, but fixated on that extreme violence, seemingly for its own sake”.
+This was followed by Starmer's promise to overhaul terrorism laws to reflect the type of non-ideological killings characterised by individuals like Rudakubana, stressing the threat from "acts of extreme violence perpetrated by loners, misfits, young men in their bedroom, accessing all manner of material online, desperate for notoriety, sometimes inspired by traditional terrorist groups, but fixated on that extreme violence, seemingly for its own sake".
 Significant attention was drawn to the anti-radicalisation Prevent programme for failing to accept referrals of Rudakubana on the basis of him lacking a terrorist ideology.
-Although an emergency review found that Prevent had followed correct procedures on each referral, Cooper concluded “that too much weight was placed on the absence of ideology” in the programme.
+Although an emergency review found that Prevent had followed correct procedures on each referral, Cooper concluded "that too much weight was placed on the absence of ideology" in the programme.
 Cooper announced that there would be a review on the threshold at which Prevent intervenes, with senior lawyer David Anderson being assigned by Starmer as the Independent Prevent Commissioner to perform the review.

+Cooper with French Interior Minister Bruno Retailleau in February 2025.

 The new office of Border Security Commander was established, whose remit would be to lead the new command and its members.
 The command was launched by Cooper on 7 July 2024.
 The command would be funded by money previously earmarked for the Rwanda plan and would be responsible for coordinating the activities of Immigration Enforcement, MI5, the Border Force and the National Crime Agency in tackling smuggling gangs which facilitate illegal migrant crossings over the English Channel.
 A team in the Home Office was tasked with setting out the remit of the command, as well as its governance structure and its strategic direction.
 Martin Hewitt was appointed to the role of Border Security Commander in September 2024, by the Home Secretary.